 Botrytis Cinerea is the dreaded gray mold that can eat up your beautiful buds within a couple of days.

 Interesting to note this “mold” is caused by a fungus, and a tough one at that.

 It travels on wind, interior air movement, tools, clothing and plant parts, and it survives attempts to remove it via mechanical methods, such as trimming out affected parts of your marijuana plants.

-Botrytis Cinerea loves temperatures in the range of 70°-77°F, which is bad for you as a marijuana grower, because that’s also the ideal range for your cannabis plants.
+Botrytis Cinerea loves temperatures in the range of 68° to 77°F, which is bad for you as a marijuana grower, because that’s also a useful temperature range for your cannabis plants.

 Gray mold can tolerate temperatures below 70°F better than it tolerates temperatures warmer than 70°F.

 It’s harder for gray mold to get established in a marijuana grow room with low humidity.

-Another way to block gray mold is to prevent it from getting inside your grow room.
+Another great way to block gray mold is to prevent it from getting inside your grow room.

 The most effective way to do that is build a sealed grow room or retrofit your existing hydroponics set-up so that it’s a sealed system.